SSH

 Folder management and file moving: Moving files across folders is also synchronized between your editors and the Replit App.
 This ensures that organizational changes made in one environment are accurately reflected in the other, maintaining the integrity and structure of your project.

-Find or Create a keypair
+Find or create a keypair

 To configure SSH for your account, you’ll need your SSH public key.